Top-rated squirrel removal pros.

 Squirrel Removal FAQs

-Usually, homeowners insurance does not cover squirrel damage, nor does homeowners insurance typically cover damage from other vermin and pests such as rats, mice, foxes, and chipmunks.
+Most homeowners insurance policies do not cover squirrel damage or destruction from other vermin and pests such as rats, mice, foxes, and chipmunks.
 Damage from larger wildlife, however, like deer or bears, may be covered depending on your policy.
-Check your policy for all inclusions and exclusions to be sure.
+To be sure, contact your provider to check your policy for all inclusions and exclusions.

-Squirrels can fit through holes the size of a quarter, which is why it's so hard to keep them out of your home.
-It's a good idea to check for any potential entry points regularly and, if you find any, seal them up immediately with fine wire mesh.
-Hiring a local handyperson to check for and remedy these kinds of weak spots regularly is a good idea and relatively inexpensive compared to repairing squirrel damage.
+Squirrels can fit through holes the size of a quarter, which is why it's hard to keep them out of your home.
+Inspect your house to check for potential entry points and seal them immediately with fine wire mesh.
+Hiring a local handyperson to check for and remedy these weak spots regularly is an effective and relatively inexpensive solution compared to repairing squirrel damage.